HsinChouYang/TPMI_Cohort/README.md

 # Population structure
 ## PCA
 - step1 : SNP pruning
-This command performs SNP pruning to obtain a set of independent SNPs by:
-1. Removing SNPs in regions of known long-range linkage disequilibrium (LD)
-2. Performing LD-based pruning using a sliding window approach
+In this step, we aim to generate a pruned subset of variants for Principal Component Analysis (PCA).
+The command excludes the long-range linkage disequilibrium (LRLD) regions specified in LRLD.txt and performs an independent pairwise pruning with a window size of 5000kb, step size of 1, and a linkage disequilibrium (LD) threshold of 0.2.

 ```
 ./plink2 --bfile tpmi \